samuelArandia/samuelArandia/README.md

 ### Hi there, I'm Samuel Arandia👋
  <h2>I am a systems analysis and programming technician</h2>

-I am a proactive and responsible person, trained to build on foundations and fundamentals.
+Software Developer, trained to build on foundations and fundamentals.
 My skills include a focus on achieving objectives, creative problem solving, teamwork, written communication and logical thinking.
 I am looking for a challenging and dynamic position to continue adding experience and knowledge.

 ### My skills ⚡